The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

 As mentioned in Section~\ref{NSA}, Refs~\cite{pig81,del86} studied the effect on proton elastic scattering of coupling to high-lying giant resonances.
-This coupling led to a good fit to the backward angle minimum for scattering from \nuc{40}{Ca}~\cite{pig81} and also from \nuc{16}{O}~\cite{del86}; such coupling should therefore be studied together with pickup coupling.
-The effect of the giant resonances must be present for all target nuclei, and not just closed shell nuclei \nuc{16}{O} and \nuc{40}{Ca} in which the deep minima are not filled in by many competing processes.
-It is therefore desirable to establish the systematic contribution to $l$-dependence of giant resonance coupling.
-The giant resonance coupling contribution to the OMP is likely to vary with energy and target nucleus quite differently from the contributions of coupling to low-lying collective states and particle transfer.
+This coupling led to quite a good fit to the backward angle minimum for scattering from \nuc{40}{Ca}~\cite{pig81} and also from \nuc{16}{O}~\cite{del86}; such coupling should be studied together with pickup coupling.
+The effect of the giant resonances must be present for all target nuclei, not just closed shell nuclei \nuc{16}{O} and \nuc{40}{Ca}.
+For these nuclei the effect becomes apparent because there exist deep minima in the elastic scattering angular distributions which are not filled in by the many active processes.
+The systematic contribution of giant resonance coupling to $l$ dependence is not yet known.
+This contribution to the OMP is likely to vary with energy and target nucleus in a different way to the contributions of low-lying collective states and particle transfer.
+A recent study of the DPP for protons coupled to both low lying and high lying collective states, is Ref.~\cite{mk90}; the equivalent local potentials are very undulatory, indicating $l$ dependence.